-Soil vapor intrusion evaluation will be continued to determine the limits of the area where soil vapor intrusion may be occurring and to provide monitoring, as necessary.
-Based on current soil vapor intrusion sampling results, the limits for where soil vapor intrusion may be occurring is not defined, particularly in areas to the southeast within the investigation area.
-Sampling will be offered to homes in this area and in other areas identified by the NYSDOH.
+Soil vapor intrusion evaluation will be continued to determine the limits of the area where actions are needed to address exposures related to soil vapor intrusion and to provide monitoring, as necessary.
+Based on current soil vapor intrusion sampling results, the limits for where actions are needed to address exposures related to soil vapor intrusion is not defined, particularly in areas to the southeast within the investigation area.
+Sampling will be offered to homes in this area and in other areas identified by the Department and NYSDOH.
 New sampling may include approximately 40 buildings.
-Additionally, 20 building owners have declined previous offers for sampling, 67 building owners have been unresponsive to previous offers for sampling, and 27 buildings have had results that indicated monitoring is required.
+Additionally, 20 building owners have declined previous offers for sampling, 67 building owners have been unresponsive to previous offers for sampling, and 27 buildings have had results that indicated monitoring is recommended.
 Sampling of buildings in the decline and unresponsive categories will be provided when requested by the building owner.
 Sampling of buildings in the monitor category will continue to be offered until a decision for mitigation or no further action is determined by the NYSDOH.
-Mitigation of buildings will be performed as required, based on soil vapor intrusion sampling results and pursuant to NYSDOH guidance.
+Mitigation of buildings will be performed as warranted, based on soil vapor intrusion sampling results and pursuant to NYSDOH recommendations.
 Overall, it is anticipated that the soil vapor intrusion evaluation work will continue for 5 years following remedy selection.